Frank B. Butler County Park

 Beach Access and Facilities

-Vehicle beach access is offered at the two access points in Butler Beach: at Matanzas Avenue and at Mary Street.
+Vehicle beach access is offered at the two access points in Butler Beach, which is at Matanzas Avenue and at Mary Street.
 A nominal access fee for driving on the beach is charged daily from March 1 through August 31 and on Friday, Saturday, and Sunday through September.
 Visit here for more information.
-Rules for driving on the beach are clearly posted and are strictly enforced for the safety of beachgoers.
+Rules for driving on the beach are clearly posted and are strictly enforced for the safety of beach goers.

 Horseback riding is allowed during designated times only with a special permit at the Minnie Street walkover.
 More information is available here.